Saturday January 16, 2016.

-Between the dates of January 14 - 17, 2016, the Lumiere Festival visited London for the first time.
+Between the dates of January 14 - 17, 2016, the Lumiere Festival visited the Unfinished City for the first time.
 It was while walking around some of the various installations, on a not very cold Saturday night, that I stopped at Piccadilly Circus, close to the statue of Anteros, the Angel of Christian Charity.
 Because of the crowds that were milling about, even more so than normal because of the festival, I wasn't sure if I would be able to get a decent shot of the World famous Piccadilly Lights, but, to my surprise, this one came out quite well.

 In 1908, two years after the opening of Piccadilly Circus tube station, the first electrical advertisements appeared, on the façade of the London Pavilion with Perrier being the first brand to be illuminated.
 Then, in 1923, electric billboards were set up.
 Theses early signs used incandescent light bulbs which were replaced with neon lights as well as moving signs.
 The very first neon sign was for Bovril.